On This Page

 Fleas lay hundreds of eggs daily, and when they hatch, they hatch into larvae.
 STARVING larvae.
 And what do starving larvae and baby fleas like to eat?
 Their parent's poop (which is mostly dried blood from their parent's victims), that's what.
 And if there isn't enough prime parental poop around, they eat each other and dead skin cells and dander that are around in the environment.

 After feeding for a few days, the larvae become pupa in a cocoon ...just like a caterpillar... and develop for 2 plus weeks depending on the environmental temperature and so forth.
-But unlike caterpillars, these pupa emerge as grown up fleas, hungry as heck, and some having not one but two ...oh, forget it already
+But unlike caterpillars, these pupa emerge as grown up fleas, hungry as heck, and about half the population have not one but two ...oh, forget it already

 Fleas are attracted by body heat, the carbon dioxide of warm exhaled breath, and by body movement.